jeremykendall/php-domain-parser/README.md

 ## Managing the package databases

-The library comes bundle with a service which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.
+The library comes bundle with a **optional** service which enables resolving domain name without the constant network overhead of continuously downloading the remote databases.
 The `Pdp\Storage\PsrStorageFactory` enables returning storage instances that retrieve, convert and cache the Public Suffix List as well as the IANA Root Zone Database.

 ### Instantiate `Pdp\Storage\PsrStorageFactory`